FHNW-Dream-Team/five-card-stud/README.md

 + Add up to 10 players (logical maximum)
 + Give users a username or generate one
 + Remove players from game
-+ Select which to remove
++ Select which player to remove
 + Figure out what type each hand is
 + Show who the winner is of each round
 + Resize window depending on player count
-+ Nice design: background, drop shadow for each card, more space between each card, added icon to all windows
++ Nice design: background, drop shadow for each card, more space between each card, added icon to all windows, scrollbar
++ Show each player what hand type they have, including: HighCard, OnePair, TwoPair, Three-of-a-kind, Straight (Low and High Straight), Flush, Full House, Four-of-a-kind and Straight flush
 + Tie-break handling for HighCard, OnePair and TwoPair - for the rest, show all winning players that have the same hand type

 ## Installation